devapro/droid-passwords/README.md

 - [ ] Modularize the project
 - [ ] Add encryption
 - [ ] Add CI for iOS and Android, desktop builds
+- [ ] Implement showing errors in the UI